dootamroy/DEMO-SPRINGBOOT/documentation/github_actions_dependency_graph_fix.md

    - Go to Settings → Security & analysis
    - Ensure "Dependency graph" is enabled

-2. Verify workflow permissions:
+2. Verify workflow syntax:
-   - Check that `permissions` section is present
+   - Check that YAML is valid
-   - Ensure `dependency-graph: write` is included
+   - Ensure no invalid permission names

 3. Test the workflow:
    - Push a change to trigger the workflow